 Date: Nov.
 1992

-Mr. Jacob belongs to Dehradun & supposed to share his knowledge of "Flora & Fauna" with us when he fell down in the stream of river Yamuna near the village Mori, while crossing a wooden Himalayan rope bridge on his way to Mori's forest rest house.
+Mr. Jacob hails from Dehradun and supposed to share his knowledge of "Flora" and "Fauna" with us, when he fell down in the stream of river Yamuna near the village Mori while crossing a wooden Himalayan rope bridge on his way to Mori's forest rest house.
 The rest house was our destination of that day.
 Mr. Jacob was literally unconscious for almost 30 minutes.

-It took us 15 minutes to search him on the bank of the river which was 25-30 ft. below road level with torch & single nylon rope.
-I normally used to carry for safety a nilon rope in Sahyadri treks(locally), the same one I carried for this trek and fortunately used for this night search operation to keep Manoj & myself in the loop in the dark till we find the the casualty.
-Luckily we saw a small torch light far away while struggling to reach the river bed in the dark.
-This small torch helped us to identify the casualty within less time.
-Since Manoj was a localite, cumulatively we decided that he should leave the place to get some more people from the village to take the casualty(Mr. Jacob) properly to nearby village hospital.
-Meanwhile I was supposed to take care of the casualty till the immediate help arrive to this location.
+It took us 15 minutes to search him with torch on the banks of the river which was 25-30 feet below road level.
+A single nylon rope which I normally used to carry for safety in Sahyadri treks(loca), the same one I carried for this trek and fortunately used for this night search operation to keep Manoj and myself in the loop in the dark untill we found the casualty.
+Luckily Jacob's small torch was on at one corner of the rock which helped us to identify him within less time.
+Since Manoj was a local person we both decided that he should leave the place to get some more people from the village approx. 1 km away to take the casualty(Mr. Jacob) properly to nearby village hospital while I stay back.